readthedocs/ethicalads.io/content/posts/data-privacy-day-2022.md

 An industry titan at over 63% of all global browser market share across devices, Google's [Chrome](https://www.google.com/chrome/) has long been the defacto browser of choice.
-Before I even learned to code, I opted to run their bleeding edge chrome build aimed at developers, [Canary](https://www.google.com/chrome/canary/), in an effort to help make chrome better by allowing them to collect all sorts of usage statistics and other data.
+Before I even learned to code, I opted to run their bleeding edge Chrome build aimed at developers, [Canary](https://www.google.com/chrome/canary/), in an effort to help make chrome better by allowing them to collect all sorts of usage statistics and other data.
 However, like many others I've become a lot more privacy concious over the last 10 years.